-Constitutional law attorney Alan Dershowitz has taken on a client who is arguing the Delaware Chancery Court violated shareholders’ rights by ordering the forced sale of translations services provider TransPerfect Global Inc.
+Constitutional lawyer Alan Dershowitz Jan.
+18 will argue that the Delaware Chancery Court violated shareholders’ constitutional rights by ordering the forced sale of translations services provider TransPerfect Global Inc. (Shawe v.
+Elting, Del., No. 423, 2016, oral argument scheduled 1/18/17).

-The retired Harvard Law School professor — whose past clients include Mike Tyson, Patty Hearst, Leona Helmsley and O.J.
-Simpson — represents one of the owners of TransPerfect, who is calling for Delaware’s highest court to reverse the ruling.
+The retired Harvard Law School professor—whose past clients include Mike Tyson, Patty Hearst, Leona Helmsley and O.J.
+Simpson—represents one of the owners of TransPerfect, who is calling for the state’s highest court to reverse the ruling.

 At stake is the fate of a private company incorporated in Delaware with over $500 million in annual revenues and 3,500 employees in 90 offices worldwide.
 The chancery court ordered TransPerfect sold due to a feud between two of the company’s three owners—co-chief executive officers who couldn’t agree on how to run the company.